Student Experience

 • Black Student Union

 The mission of the Loyola Blakefield Black Student Union (BSU) is to provide a resource for Loyola Blakefield students to achieve academic and social assimilation in conjunction with ethnic appreciation.
 In a manner consistent with Catholic teaching, students come to understand the enriching and liberating value of human variety, to embrace diversity and to cherish human differences.
-The BSU meets every other Wednesday afternoon from 3:00 to 4:00 in the Fr.
+The BSU meets every first Thursday of the month from 3:00 to 4:00 pmin the Fr.
 George Lounge.

 Interested students can contact Mr. Bowers or Ms. Jefferson.